prajitdatta/whatthefork/README.md

 Type your options → Click Roll → Dice decides → You cook it → Nobody can complain because it was **fate** and fate doesn't take criticism.

 ### 🔍 Find a Recipe for This — The YouTube Lifeline
-When you roll a custom choice that isn't in our library (e.g. "That thing Grandma used to make," "idk some chicken thing," or "beef wellington because I've lost my mind"), the **"🔍 Find a Recipe for This"** button appears.
+When you roll a custom choice that isn't in our library (e.g. "That thing Grandma used to make," "idk some veggie thing," or "mushroom wellington because I've lost my mind"), the **"🔍 Find a Recipe for This"** button appears.
 One click and it fires a YouTube search for your exact dish so you can watch a professional make it while you nod along confidently, say "yeah yeah I got it" at the 2-minute mark, and then freestyle the whole thing anyway.

 It works like this:
 ```
-Your input:        "Beef Wellington"
+Your input:        "Mushroom Wellington"
-YouTube search:    "Beef Wellington recipe"
+YouTube search:    "Mushroom Wellington recipe"
 Your confidence:   📈 Dangerously High
 Actual result:     Edible (probably) (maybe) (fingers crossed)
 ```